 - To seek evidence from observations and information provided by the owners, supported by evidence wherever possible, that they are responsible in their attitudes and actions as dog owners;

 - To identify the owner's intended actions if problems around pets were to arise once a child is placed;

 - To make it clear to dog owners that the burden of evidence rests with them that the animal presents no serious risk.
 The owner may be asked to provide a statement from a qualified Veterinary Surgeon or animal behaviourist concerning the safety of an animal which we believe may be dangerous in the company of children;

-- To advise potential carers or adopters that they will not be registered or approved for the care of children if they own a dog listed as dangerous in legislation, and therefore banned.
+- To advise potential carers that they will not be registered or approved for the care of children if they own a dog listed as dangerous in legislation, and therefore banned.
 Further information on banned dogs can be found in Appendix A: What is a Banned Dog?